Swydo/ddp-apollo/README.md

 ### Options
 - `schema`: The GraphQL schema.
 Default `undefined`.
 Required.
-- `context`: A customer context.
+- `context`: A custom context.
 Either an object or a function returning an object.
 Optional.
 - `method`: The name of the method.
 Default `__graphql`.
 - `publication`: The name of the publication.
 Default `__graphql-subscriptions`.